-Fisheries and Oceans Canada and the Tłącho Government will provide opportunity for the working group (required by Measure 14-3) and other a) Complete work to understand baseline fishery and harvest conditions.
+Fisheries and Oceans Canada and the Tłıcho Government will provide opportunity for the working group (required by Measure 14-3) and other interested parties to review and comment a) Complete work to understand baseline fishery and harvest conditions.
 This work will include, at a minimum:

-Canada will engage with the Tlicho Government, the Wek'èezhìı Renewable Resources Board, the Community of Whatì and other affected Aboriginal groups.
+Government, the Wek'èezhìı Renewable Resources Board, the Community of Whatì and other affected Aboriginal groups.
 Fisheries and Oceans Canada and the Tłıcho Government will submit the plan to the Wek'èezhìı Renewable Resources Board for review under section 12.5.1 of the Tłıcho Agreement.

-As part of this plan, Fisheries and Oceans Canada and Tłįchǫ Government will complete the following work:
+As part of this plan, the following work will be by completed Fisheries and Oceans Canada, and Tlicho Government:

-i. assessing yield and harvest; ii.identifying management issues; iii. establishing fisheries objectives; and, iv.clarifying management and stewardship arrangements.
+i. assessing yield and harvest;ii.identifying management issues;iii. establishing fisheries objectives;and, iv.clarifying management and stewardship arrangements.